children, young people (cyp) & families

 Speak to the CYP counselling service Clinical Manager/Safeguarding team if she believes there might be a risk of harm to you or someone else

-Tell you what to do
+Judge or tell you what to do

 Close the door on our offer of therapy.
 If you find it too difficult the first time, you can come when you are ready